About the Muslim Marine

 Mansoor served four years in the U.S. Marine Corps, where he attained the rank of corporal (non-commissioned officer) and received several honors including a meritorious promotion, Marine of the Quarter and Certificate of Commendation.

-Mansoor holds a master's degree in government, with an emphasis on national security studies, and an MBA from Johns Hopkins University.
+Mansoor holds a master's degree in government with an emphasis on national security studies as well as an MBA from Johns Hopkins University.

-He is currently a business owner.
-From 2005-2008, soon after receiving an honorable discharge, Mansoor began working for the federal government as an assistant to two SEC Chairmen.
+From 2005-2008, Mansoor began working for the federal government as an assistant to two SEC Chairmen.

 What conflict of interest?